Maintaining your washing machine drum is essential for

 Improve Efficiency

-A clean drum ensures that your washing machine operates at
+A clean drum ensures that your washing machine

 Extends the Lifespan of Your Washing Machine